thephpleague/period/docs/5.0/chart/labels.md

 use League\Period\Chart
-public readonly DecimalNumber RomanNumber::decimalNumber; //returns the decimal number generator public readonly LetterCase RomanNumber::letterCase; //returns the letter casing used public function RomanNumber::letterCase(LetterCase $lettercase): self;  //returns a new object with a new letter casing public function RomanNumber::decimalNumber(DecimalNumber $decimalNumber): self;  //returns a new object with a new decimal number
+public readonly DecimalNumber RomanNumber::decimalNumber; //returns the decimal number generator public readonly LetterCase RomanNumber::letterCase; //returns the letter casing used
 ~~~

 ## AffixLabel